-Currently we are excited to be praying for and cheering on five incredible leaders that we had the privilege of sending out last summer to be trained up as ordained church leaders.
+Currently we are excited to be praying for and cheering on six incredible leaders that we had the privilege of sending out to be trained up as ordained church leaders.

 This is the kind of stuff that we’re passionate about – sharing the love of Jesus with our community and seeing Jesus’ church grow and flourish in east London and beyond.

 ‘The Parish of St Paul’s Shadwell with St James, Ratcliff’ (SPS) is situated in the eastern part of Wapping in the London Borough of Tower Hamlets.

 Nestled within it’s beautiful gardens and backing on to the open water of the London Docks, the current building dates from 1820.
 It is located on the Thames River Path, equidistant between Tower Bridge and Canary Wharf.
 The area is well served by the Overground Line and the Docklands Light Railway as well as The Highway, a busy road route into central London.